AMRC CD 0013:

 For your organization or library, he can present an educational music program or workshop which highlights some of the songs written or sung during George Washington’s time in the 18th century, including songs written in honor Washington, and the rarely heard song sung at his Presidential Inauguration in New York in 1789.

-To discuss a possible music lecture or workshop either on the Web or in person with Mr. Hall --
+To discuss a possible music lecture or workshop with Mr. Hall,

 Roger Hall was the former Historian of the Old Stoughton Musical Society,